wgseligman/GramsSim/util/README.md

             auto result = options->ParseOptions(argc, argv);

       - The string `"ALL"`.
 In that case, all the tag blocks will be read in and used.
 Note that if multiple tag blocks have options with the same `name` attribute, then last one in the file will be used, overriding the ones above it.
-In the following, all of the tab blocks will be read in (and written by `WriteOptions`; see below):
+In the following, all of the tag blocks will be read in (and written by `WriteOptions`; see below):

             auto result = options->ParseOptions(argc, argv, "ALL");